elizabethslash/critical-computation-2021/README.md

 1. Investigate the relationship between code, design, and critique through past examples and creating your own.
 1. Ability to discuss and create work through a critical lens and reference computational arts and culture through a non-Western-centric, multilinear perspective.
 1. Gain insights into the social impact of code; how it creates empowerments and disempowerment under different contexts.
-1. Assess and manipulate data and text critically via APIs, databases, and regular expressions.
+1. Acquire a basic understanding of how to assess and manipulate data critically via APIs and regular expressions.